Wooden scale balancing bitcoin and a question mark on white background.

 Cross-Border Liquidity and Tokenised Payments

-As tokenisation transforms capital markets, XRP’s On-Demand Liquidity (ODL) model is now being tested for tokenised fiat settlements and institutional liquidity hubs.
+As Tokenisation transforms capital markets, XRP’s On-Demand Liquidity (ODL) model is now being tested for tokenised fiat settlements and institutional liquidity hubs.

 • – Financial institutions can bridge national currencies via XRP without holding pre-funded accounts.